 1) Although you experienced a brain injury, you can still take steps to strengthen your brain.

 In particular, consider starting a daily exercise program, getting better sleep, improving your diet (including eating more brain foods

 ), and playing brain games.
 I also recommend daily meditation as a way to improve your concentration.

 There are also memory tricks and techniques for specific situations.
 Some are as simple as using a pocket notebook to write down tasks as they are assigned, so you don't forget them.
 Others include memory systems that can be used to remember detailed information of all types.

-Explore the links on the left side of my site for more details.
+links on the left side of my site for more details.

 2) As you mentioned, there are many people in the world who are worse off than you.
 A powerful way to overcome your own fears is to learn some of their stories, learn what they have been able to overcome.

 Here are a couple examples to get you started: